 At Harley Street IBS & Autoimmune Clinic, we aim to diagnose the underlying issues, including infections, of early onset Alzheimer’s.
 In our Alzheimer’s treatment – early onset, a plan is formulated based on each patient’s test results in order to meet each patient’s unique needs.
-We use only natural medicine and do not have a one size fits all approach.
+We use only non pharmaceutical medicine and do not have a one size fits all approach.

 If you would like to try this natural approach Alzheimer’s treatment – early onsetContact Deborah’s Medical Secretary for an appointment